AVSLab/basilisk/docs/source/Install/installBuild.rst

       - Empty
       - This is used to automatically respond to the python packaging installation requests to install the package for the user (u) or system (s).
+    * - ``allOptPkg``
+      -
+      - None
+      - If flag is set the all optional Basilisk python package depenencies are installed

 Thus, for example, to create a build with ``opNav`` modes enabled, but no :ref:`vizInterface`, and using a clean distribution folder, and that is built right away, you could use::